 Since the driver infotainment screen is angled in toward the driver, the front passenger gets a dedicated display, as do the two rear passengers.
 These three peripheral displays wire all occupants into the Web-connected infotainment system and ConnectedDrive services.
 With the help of the front touch panel and rear touchscreen tablet, the passengers can browse, watch video, play games, and so on.

 They can also exchange information with the other displays.
 In other words, the car occupants don't have to, you know, communicate with each other using real words and such.
 Maybe that's just as well, because all passengers also have access to speed and trip information, threatening the development of an extreme form of backseat driving.

-Gran Lusso Coupé, albeit with the cabin pushed a bit forward and more upright.
+BMW may have spent most of its design capital on the interior, but it didn't slack off on the exterior.
+The car has a long, slender silhouette reminiscent of last year's Gran Lusso Coupé, albeit with the cabin pushed a bit forward and more upright.
 The narrow gaze of the headlamps also recalls the Gran Lusso and nearly conceals the BMW Laserlight technology underneath.
 The rear lights are equally innovative, representing BMW's first use of OLED lighting, which it says opens up new design opportunities because of the thin, flexible profile and uniform light.